What is the km/h to m/s Converter?

 Immediate Results

-Conversions appear as you type, allowing quick checks during problem-solving.
-No need to interrupt your workflow with separate calculations.
+Conversions appear as you type for quick checks during problem-solving.

 Exact Precision

-Using the precise factor (÷ 3.6), results are mathematically exact.
-This accuracy is essential for physics and engineering work where small errors compound.
+The precise factor (÷ 3.6) makes results mathematically exact, essential where small errors compound.

 Physics Reference Table